Becoming a Monty Roberts Certified Instructor

 Again, distance learning, practice and field study at home with video assessment provided by the MRILC, helping determine readiness to take the Advanced Course exams at the MRILC.

-On successful completion of the Advanced Exams selected students may be invited for the Certified Instructor’s Internship.
+On successful completion of the Advanced Exams selected students may be invited for the Instructor Training Program.

-This internship has been created for students wishing to become Certified Instructors in the Monty Roberts methodology.
+This training program has been created for students wishing to become Certified Instructors in the Monty Roberts methodology.
 Monty Roberts Certified Instructors are qualified to teach Join-Up® and Long-Lining classes worldwide as well as the Monty Roberts Introductory Course and Horsemanship 101 classes.

-The internship consists of a minimum of three months at Flag Is Up Farms, during which time you will assist with teaching and learn the skills necessary to run your own business.
-Existing Instructors will guide you through this process, and Monty will check your progress regularly.
-Monty will assess you at the end of your three months, and depending on your progress, you may need to complete further training, or you may be ready to graduate and join the exclusive and limited ranks of Monty Roberts Certified Instructors.
+The Instructor Training Program consists of a minimum of three months at Flag Is Up Farms, during which time you will assist with teaching and learn the skills necessary to run your own business.
+Resident Instructors will guide you through this process, and Monty will check your progress regularly.
+Monty and his Certifying Committee will regularly assess your skills, and depending on your progress after the initial 12-week training period, you may need to complete further training or be ready to graduate and join the exclusive and limited ranks of Monty Roberts Certified Instructors.